What kind of research is Kanyana involved in?

 Kanyana has always tried to accommodate self-funded researchers, and has provided research opportunities for many undergraduate, postgraduate and postdoctoral students.

-Please do not contact us to start your research if you do not have a project planned out or funding to finish it.
-Contact your university to find out more about projects available and funding options.
+Please do not contact us to start your research if you do not have a project planned through a university or funding.